apache/solr-site/content/pages/community.md

 ## Powered By ##

 Solr powers some of the most heavily-trafficked websites and applications in the world.
-Here are some examples:
+Here are some examples (alphabetical order):

+* Adobe
 * AOL
+* AT&T
 * Bestbuy
-* Zappos
-* StubHub
-* eharmony
-* DuckDuckGo
-* salesforce
-* AT&T
-* Instagram
+* Bloomberg
 * Buy.com
-* Ticketmaster
-* Netflix
 * Chegg
+* Comcast
 * Disney
-* Adobe
+* DuckDuckGo
 * eBay
+* eharmony
+* Instagram
 * Internet Archive
-* SAP Hybris
 * Magento
-* Bloomberg
-* Comcast
 * MTV Networks
+* Netflix
+* salesforce
+* SAP Hybris
+* StubHub
+* Ticketmaster
 * Travelocity
+* Zappos

-Visit [Solr's Powered By](https://cwiki.apache.org/confluence/display/solr/PublicServers) page to learn more about people and companies using Solr.
+Visit [Solr's Powered By](https://cwiki.apache.org/confluence/display/solr/PublicServers) Wiki page to learn more about more people and companies using Solr.